tu-delft-library/MSc-Handling-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 **Pseudonymisation** means that a researcher replaces certain personal data with anonymous identifiers such as number or letter combinations in a way that the personal data can't point to a specific subject without additional information.
 As part of pseudonymisation the researcher also aggregates the data or replaces specific details with more general categories.

 - *Example*: A researcher recorded participants’ last names.
 To pseudonymise the data, she replaces the last names with number codes and creates a key showing the code for each name.
-Pseudonymised data can be share with restricted access, with participants' consent.
+Pseudonymised data can be shared with restricted access, with participants' consent.
 She must then store the key in a secure location and control access to it since the key allows for reidentification of participants.

 This example illustrates that pseudonymisation is **reversible** (with the key).
 This is why **pseudonymised data is still considered personal data.**